Skip to main content

 • Receiving anti-CD-20 or B-cell depleting agents

-• Moderate-severe primary immunodeficiency
+• Moderate to severe primary immunodeficiency

 • Receiving moderate immunosuppressive agents such as biologic agents, oral immunosuppressing drugs and oral steroids

-• Cancer treatment for solid tumors
+• Cancer treatment for solid tumours

 • Advanced or untreated HIV